TylerKotkin/moneyball/README.md

 # <div align="center">Moneyball</div>

 Moneyball uses the most recent complete baseball statistics dataset (updated January 24, 2015) from [Sean Lahman's website](http://www.seanlahman.com/baseball-archive/statistics/) to find the players with the highest OBP and the lowest salary in a specific year and uses that data to build a 9 player roster.
-The Moneyball notebook includes two rosters, one only pulling from the 1986 season and another team that pulled the highest value players from all available years.
+The Moneyball notebook includes two rosters, one only pulled from the 1986 season and another roster that pulled the highest value players from all available years.

 The Moneyball roster includes:
 * Baseman (1st, 2nd, 3rd)